Help and Advice

 The importance of land divisions for the family history researcher

 To locate your family in a townland greatly enhances the possibility of tracing your family history.
 You will need to know which parish the townland is situated in order to identify which churches the family may have attended.

 There are resources on various websites that will help you in your locality research - eg the local history Geographical Index in the Public Record Office of Northern Ireland links every townland to a parish within a county.
 It will also provide you with an outline map showing the relative location of the parishes within a county in case you need to search for churches in neighbouring parishes should the townland be situated near to the boundary of the parish.

 An online Map of Boundaries display facility is available on the Placenamesni.org website - this helps to show barony, parish and townland boundaries overlaid on a map of Northern Ireland.

 For other parts of Ireland the OSI Mapviewer facility on the Ordnance Survey Ireland website may be useful in showing townland boundaries on the Historic 6 Inch Series Maps.

 PRONI Historical Maps

 The PRONI Historical Maps viewer can be used to search and browse seven historical OSNI maps and four modern basemaps (including aerial imagery).
 The viewer displays county, parish and townland boundaries and includes information on sites, buildings and landmarks of historical interest.
 A variety of tools and 'widgets' enable you to search and browse the maps, compare one map with another, and find various points of historical interest.
-Search the PRONI Historical Maps viewer.
+Search using the PRONI Historical Maps viewer.
 A useful User Guide for the PRONI Historical Maps viewer is available as a PDF document.